Georgian Land Forces: 20th century

 After the collapse of the Soviet Union Georgia was left with virtually no military.
 Alongside the National Guard, Land Forces formed the core of the Georgian army.
 Most of the infantry brigades were created on the basis of old Soviet formations.
-Previously, the Soviet Army's 31st Army Corps) was stationed in the former Georgian SSR.
+Previously, the Soviet Army's 31st Army Corps was stationed in the former Georgian SSR.
 In the July 1993 issue of Jane's Intelligence Review it was reported that the 31st Army Corps was to leave Kutaisi (presumably for Russia) by the end of July 1993.

 The 31st Army Corps had at the dissolution of the Soviet Union four divisions, two of which became Russian military bases, part of the Group of Russian Forces of the Transcaucasus.
 The other two appear to have transitioned into Georgian formations, as Georgian brigades appear in the same locations after the divisions disbanded.
 The 10th Guards Motor Rifle Division at Akhaltsikhe was replaced eventually by the 22nd Motorised Brigade, and the 152nd Motor Rifle Division at Kutaisi was eventually replaced by the 21st Motorised Brigade.
 The 25th Motorised Brigade was located in Batumi, with Roman Dumbadze the brigade commander by 2004.

+The formation of the Georgian ground forces began in 1992.
+During the War in Abkhazia, following the advice of Lieutenant General Anatoli Kamkamidze, a close ally of Eduard Shevardnadze, the main body of Georgian army was organized as the 2nd Army Corps, consisting of two mechanized brigades (23th and 24th mechanized brigades), as well as a mobile brigade and support units, numbering 17,000 men in total.
+Major General Geno Adamia commanded the 23th mechanized brigade, Major General Zaur Uchadze commanded the 24th Mechanized Brigade and Major General Valeriy Kvaraia commanded the 2nd Army Corps.
+A second corps, 1st Army Corps, was created in late May 1993 after Gia Karkarashvili replaced Tengiz Kitovani as the Defence Minister, from the National Guard units.